 If you have ever experienced hives, you know how uncomfortable they can be.
 Unfortunately, they often appear suddenly with little warning, leaving you searching for a quick hives treatment option that will provide you with some relief.
-If you do find some treatment options, it can be difficult to figure out which treatment you should use to relieve your problem with hives.
+If you do find some treatment options, it can be difficult to figure out what caused hives and which treatment you should use to relieve your problem with hives.

 - 1 What are Hives?

 - 3 Signs and Symptoms of Hives

 - 8 Choose Natural, Loose Clothing

 - 11 Over the Counter and Prescription Antihistamines

 - 14 Natural Treatment #1 – Use Cool Compresses on Skin